Not sure what the queue meter is? Read on →

 As long as the bar for each account is full, you are good and ready!
 If not, then you need to schedule more posts for that particular account.
 That’s it!

-2. What’s the number I keep seeing on the left top corner?
+2. What’s the number I keep seeing on the right top corner?

 The number indicates the total posts that all your accounts are falling short of for the next 7 days.

 - For the twitter account `@crowdfire`, let’s say we change the frequency to 4 posts /day.
 Now we need to schedule 28 posts so that our timeline will have 4 posts going out each day for the next 7 days.
 But, we have scheduled 6 posts till now.
 Which means that there is a shortfall of all 22 posts for the twitter account. (again, this is just for the next 7 days)